Urban Catholic Teacher Corps | UCTC

 Apply to UCTC through your Lynch School Application - Go to the Lynch School of Education application page.
 Under the “Academic Information” section of the Lynch School application form where it asks, “Are you applying to a specialty program?”, select Urban Catholic Teacher Corps from the drop down menu.
-The priority deadline for UCTC is December 1st and the final deadline is January 8th.
+The priority deadline for UCTC is December 1st and the final deadline is January 9th.
 The Lynch School waives the application fee for UCTC applicants.
 Applicants to UCTC do not need to take the GRE.

 Contact your references - It will be to your benefit to contact potential references early and give adequate time to complete a high quality recommendation.
 You will need recommendations from two individuals who can speak to your academic qualifications, a roommate/housemate, a student teaching supervisor, and a spiritual advisor.
 The names and contact information of your references are submitted through the "Recommender Registration" tab on the Lynch School application.
 They will receive an email with instructions and you will be notified in this section of the application once their recommendations have been received.